 - XLB – SPDR Select Materials ETF

 - XLC – SPDR Select Communications ETF

 - XLE – SPDR Select Energy ETF

 - XLF- SPDR Select Financials ETF

 - XLP – SPDR Select Consumer Staples ETF

 - XLY – SPDR Select Consumer Discretionary ETF

-One of the most exciting trades that you can make is trading volatility.
-When the market begins to move down, the market volatility moves up.
+Another advanced strategy involves trading volatility.
+Volatility simply means price fluctuations in the market.
 There are a couple of ETFs that allow you to profit from market volatility.
 These volatility ETFs can make an excellent short term hedge in potential market crashes or bear markets.
 Here’s a look at some popular volatility ETFs: